ECON 311: Analytical Tools for Economists

 Homework

 Homework assignments will contain questions about statistical theory and practice, in addition to programming exercises.
 Students are expected to submit their assignments on Canvas.
 Submissions should be .html files generated using each assignment’s associated template.
+Please see the following sections about Artificial Intelligence and Revising Assignments for additional details.

 Note: It is likely that students will have to venture out onto the internet by themselves to find solutions to homework questions.